 If you have an email list, it is your responsibility to adhere to email best practices.
 The problem is that there are too many offenders who love to spam us!

-Here are few of my email marketing pet peeves I think most of us can agree on.
+Here are few of my email marketing don’ts I think most of us can agree on.

-- Don’t add me to your email list because you received my business card.
+- Do not add me to your email list because you received my business card.
 This is spam and I will report you.

-- Don’t add me to your email list because I provided my email to you for a completely unrelated matter.
+- Do not add me to your email list because I provided my email to you for a completely unrelated matter.

-- Don’t constantly sales pitch me.
+- Do not constantly sales pitch me.
 Nobody likes this, so stop already.

-- Don’t give the same content that I can find on your website or social media posts.
+- Do not give the same content that I can find on your website or social media posts.
 You’re not giving me any reason to stay on your list.
 I want special stuff!

-- Don’t add me to your list because you “think” I want to be on it.
+- Do not add me to your list because you “think” I want to be on it.
 Oh my gosh, stop being spammy.
 Ask people first.

 Have you had any of these unwelcome emails delivered to your inbox?
 It’s annoying isn’t it?!

-Learn more reasons why email subscribers unsubscribe so you can get them to stay!
+Learn more reasons why your email marketing practices are causing subscribers to unsubscribe, so you can get them to stay!